RealFlow/Swift-CheatSheet/README.md

     ```

   * Shorthand Setter Declaration
-    * If computed property's setting does not define a name for the new value to be set, "newValue" is used:
+    * If computed property's setting does not define a name for the new value to be set, **newValue** is used:
       ```swift
       set {
         origin.x = newValue.x - (size.width / 2)